Shinmera/iclendar/README.md

 A component contains a number of properties, potential sub-components, and a slot called `x-properties` for extraneous, non-standard properties.
 Each property is modelled as a slot that maintains relational constraints of the property within the component.
 You can define additional components with `define-component`.
 A slot in a component definition is turned into a property-slot if the initarg `:property` is present.
 If it is, the initarg's value must be the name of a `property` subclass.
 A property-slot also takes the `:constraint` initarg, which describes whether it is `:required`, `:optional`, or `:multiple` value.
 The constraint may also be one of `(not NAME)` or `(and NAME)` if the property may not be or must be set alongside another.

 You can get a list of all properties of a component using `properties`.

+## Serialisation
+Serialisation of components, properties, and their types is handled by the generic function `serialize-object`.
+The stream that is passed to it should automatically ensure the proper line-folding behaviour iCalendar expects, and make sure `terpri` calls produce the proper `CRLF` output.
+When writing to this stream, Returns are ignored, and Linefeeds are turned into "content new lines", meaning the literal characters `\` and `n`.

+When writing textual values to the stream, you should output the string using `serialize-object` as well, so that it can properly escape backslashes, semi-colons, and commas.

+Typically, if you merely create new parameters, properties, and components, you will not need to touch any of these functions as the standard behaviour is generic enough to cover your bases.
+However, if you add a new value type, you will most definitely need to add an appropriate `serialize-object` method for it.